ucan-wg/delegation/README.md

 Design goals:

-- Flexible pathing
+- Flexible delegation paths
+- Semantic extensibility
-- Extensibilty
+- Ad hoc caveats
-- Consistency for interop
+- Consistency for interoperability

 # 2 Token Structure

-Regardless of how a Delegation is serialized on the wire, the sigature of a UCAN Delegation MUST be over a payload serialized as a [JWT] .
+Regardless of how a Delegation is serialized on the wire, the signature of a UCAN Delegation MUST be over a payload serialized as a [JWT] .

 The overall container of a header, claims, and signature remain as per [RFC 7519][JWT].